urql-graphql/urql/docs/README.md

 ### [Extending & Experimenting](extending-and-experimenting.md)

-Here's everything you need to know to extend, customise and experiment with `urql`.
-This section shows you how to use the `Client` to write new
+Here's everything you need to know to customize and augment every aspect of the GraphQL client from how data is cached to how components receive their data.
-APIs (Be it for React or not) and how to write new "Exchanges" to customise `urql`'s core behaviour!

 ### [API](api.md)